 Our key hypotheses are on behavior in multi-unit markets.
-We want to establish whether there is an erosion in these markets, in excess of the erosion we find in single-unit markets.
+Is there an erosion in these markets, in excess of the erosion we find in single-unit markets?
 To measure erosion, we will focus on aggregate quantities traded.
 Higher quantities imply larger negative externalities, so they are a natural measure of the overall effect of the market structure on the morality of trading outcomes.
 In addition, we can exploit that our markets featured decreasing gains from trade, while damages to UNICEF are kept constant at $\in 1.50$ per unit traded.
 Thus, the trading of larger volumes also implies that traders are willing to accept lower trading margins, which directly ties to the measure of moral erosion commonly used in the literature.